**This is an updated version of a Wirepoints article written when the ComEd scandal broke.**

 And whatever benefits the unions extract will remain ironclad.
 The Illinois Constitution’s pension protection clause ensures retirement benefits – for both pensions and retiree health – are nearly impossible to unwind.
 Prevailing wage laws will guarantee compensation at a level the private sector can’t compete with.
 Long-term contracts will continue to lock in raises no matter the financial reality governments face.

 For sure there’s much more that perpetuates Illinois’ legal corruption.
 Control of the courts.
 Control of the legislative map.
 Denial of popular reforms like term limits and ethics laws.
-All those will remain in place even if Madigan is out.
+All those will remain in place even if Madigan is kicked out of the Speakership.

-Read more about the machine that prioritizes Illinois government over people:
+Read more here about Madigan and the Illinois machine: